Anxiety, stress trigger migraine — Neurologist - Nigeria Today

 “Although stroke happening as a result of migraine is not usually common, we don’t see many such cases, but it can still happen,” he warned.

-The post Anxiety, stress trigger migraine — Neurologist appeared first on Vanguard News.
+The post Anxiety, stress trigger migraine — Neurologist appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG